LiquidGalaxyLAB/LG-Master-Web-App/README.md

 - **Project documentation.** This is one of the most important components of your final submission.
 You must maintain a document that includes setup instructions for running your application (both on Liquid Galaxy and on Android), code explanations, a usage guide (explaining how users would interact with the application), and architecture decisions (why you built things the way you did).
 It is also important to paste relevant code snippets into the document and explain their purpose and behaviour, and diagrams and screenshots can also be helpful to visually support your explanation.
 This document should be started at the beginning of your project and updated continuously as your code evolves, since waiting until the last minute will make it much harder to recall decisions or provide accurate context.
 This project documentation should be a **README.md** that will be included in the GitHub repository.
 - **Worklog.** You will be required to log your weekly progress in an Excel file.
 To begin, you will copy a pre-made template and rename the file with the following format: `Surname_Name_GSOCyear_Worklog`.
 In this document, you will have to record the daily and weekly work you have completed, any blockers or bugs with their possible solution, and your planned work for the upcoming week.
 This worklog will be extremely useful during your evaluations, as it provides a clear and consistent record of your progress, learning, and problem-solving approach.
 - **Other assets.** Basically any additional files that are part of your project or relevant for your final submission.
 These might include logos, media files, etc.

+Finally, you will also receive instructions and a deadline to submit your project to the [**GO webstore**](https://store.liquidgalaxy.eu/).
+Please, make sure to meet this deadline, as missing it could significantly reduce your chances of passing GSoC.

 <h2 id="id3"> 3.
 Project types and technologies </h2>